dhruvgit-27/GfG-160-Days-of-Problem-Solving/README.md

 The task was to shift all zeroes to the end of an array while maintaining the order of non-zero elements.
 Implemented the solution in **C++** and pushed it to `Day02/Move All Zeroes to End.cpp`.
 ✅ Kept the momentum going — Day 2 complete!

+## 📅 Day 03 – May 5, 2025
+Solved the problem "Reverse an Array" from GeeksforGeeks.
+You are given an array of integers arr[].
+The task is to reverse the given array in-place.
+Wrote the solution in C and pushed it to Day03/reverse_array.c.
+✅ Third day complete — momentum is building!